ossf/scorecard/README.md

 ### Package manager support

-scorecard has an option to provide `--npm` package name and it would fetch the corresponding GitHub code.
+scorecard has an option to provide either `--npm` / `--pypi` / `--rubygems` package name and it would run the checks on the corresponding GitHub source code.

+For example:

 ``` shell
 ./scorecard --npm=angular